 Getting a general idea of what attractions are in which park, where the parade route is, and the layout of the resort area is very helpful.
-This post contains affiliate links for your convenience (see full disclosure policy here).
 This saves you from aimlessly wandering around or even from getting lost.
 I borrowed Universal Studios guidebooks from the library and even bought one to take along on the trip.
 The most useful book to me was The Complete Universal Orlando by Julie and Mike Neal.
 The authors actually lived inside the park while researching the book…how lucky are they?!
 Universal Studios has an app available which provides maps, ride wait times, and a lot of other info.
 Something else to keep in mind is that throughout the year some attractions will close for maintenance.
 The ride closures are posted online, so take a glance at the list so there are no surprises when you walk up to your top must see attraction.

 9. Listen to a podcast about Universal Studios Orlando

 I sit at my desk almost all day long while at work, so I took advantage of this time by listening to a podcast about Universal Studios Orlando.
 The weekly podcast discusses what is new in the parks, gives restaurant reviews, and ride reviews.
 The best podcast I found is by The DIS.
 You can find it at thedisunplugged.com.

 10. Introduce your kids to Harry Potter (no, not personally)